 16. Something Bad:

-Regina meets up with Enzo at his house and he tells her what he done to bring about the blackmail.
-He’s very hesitant to ask, but turns out the story is to do with his sister.
+Regina meets up with Enzo at his house and he tells her what he did to bring about the blackmail.
+He’s very hesitant to tell, but turns out the story is to do with his sister.
 She was stalked by a previous suitor and when he wouldn’t take the hint that she was done with him, Enzo got into a fight and pushed the man accidentally.
 He ended up dying from his injuries and Fabrizio is the only one besides Rosalia who knows about it.
 He won’t go to the police so long as Enzo does as he says, and Lia won’t let him turn himself in.
 Gina promises that she’ll get the painting for him as well as help him take down Fabrizio.

 17. A Solid Lead:

 Enzo arrives at the cabin in Collesena because Gina has found Leoni and is bringing him over.
 They’re not getting anywhere with Leoni, until Enzo suggests that they use the thief’s phone to threaten him.
 They take it and write a message that’s sure to lose him all his clients – and possibly his life – if they send it.
 Faced with losing his business, Leoni finally spills the details: He’s the one who’s been selling the painting, but he hasn’t been stealing it.
 He did it for a friend, a French stone mason, who can’t do it himself because he’s worked for many in the wealthy circles.
 Gina thinks the mason sounds familiar, and after they’ve talked to Leoni, Enzo explains why: His mother left his father for a French mason years ago.
 Enzo is obviously distressed over his mother’s potential involvement and leaves.